HXX97/GMT-KBQA/README.md

 If you want to retrive the candidate relations from scratch, follow the steps below:

+1. Bi-encoder
+    - CWQ: Run `python run_relation_retriever.py sample_data --dataset CWQ --split train[dev]` to prepare training data.
+    - WebQSP: Run `python run_relation_retriever.py sample_data --dataset WebQSP --split train` to prepare training data.

-1. Train the bi-encoder to encode questions and relations, and build the index of encoded relations. //TODO `complete the running commands`
+Train the bi-encoder to encode questions and relations, and build the index of encoded relations. //TODO `complete the running commands`
 2. Retrieve relations by dense search over the index. //TODO `complete the running commands`
 3. Train the cross-encoder to rank retrieved relations. //TODO `complete the running commands`
 4. Merge the logits with relations to get sorted relations for each question by running `python data_process.py merge_relation --dataset CWQ --split test[train,dev]`.
 The sorted relations will be saved as `data/CWQ/relation_retrieval/candidate_relations/CWQ_test[train,dev]_cand_rels_sorted.json`